-All insect collecting or sampling at the Arboretum requires a permit or permission through the Research unit.
-Our policy is designed to serve research questions and education goals, while protecting insect populations and conserving rare or listed endangered species (such as the rusty-patched bumble bee).
+All insect collecting or sampling at the UW–Madison Arboretum requires a permit or permission through the Research unit.
+This policy is designed to serve research questions and education goals, while protecting insect populations and conserving rare or listed endangered species (such as the rusty-patched bumble bee).

 These methods are likely to be approved: